U.S. plane hijacker returns home from Cuba after 30 years

 Potts had tried to return home for a number of years.
 In 2009, he asked President Barack Obama for a pardon.

 Potts arrived at the airport in a U.S. Interests Section vehicle and was escorted inside.
-The United States and Cuba do not have diplomatic relations, but maintain lower-level interests sections in each other's capital.
+The United States and Cuba do not have diplomatic relations but maintain lower level interests sections in each others' capitals.

-(Reporting by Marc Frank in Havana and Jane Sutton in Miami; Editing by Vicki Allen and Peter Cooney)
+(Reporting by Marc Frank in Havana and Jane Sutton in Miami; Editing by Jackie Frank and Vicki Allen)